home-assistant/home-assistant.io/source/_integrations/solaredge_local.markdown

 The `solaredge_local` platform uses the local API available on some SolarEdge Inverters to allow you to get details from your SolarEdge solar power setup and integrate these into your Home Assistant installation.

 Only specific models support the local API.
-The local API is available on the SExxxxH-US models with SetApp as well as European three-phase inverters SEXXK-XXXTXBXX4 models with SetApp like SE3K-E10K, SE12.5K-SE27.6K and SE33.3K.
+The local API is available on single phase inverters that do not have a display, tree-phase inverters that end the model number with a 4.
 Please check the datasheets carefully if in the section "Additional Features", sub-section "Inverter Commissioning" is present the following line "With the SetApp mobile application using built-in Wi-Fi access point for local connection".

 You can check by finding the IP address of your inverter and visiting it in a browser.
-If it supports the local API, you'll see the SolarEdge logo and a "Commissioning" menu.
+If it supports the local API, you'll see a HTML page with the SolarEdge logo and a "Commissioning" menu.

 <div class='note'>
-If your inveter does not support the local API, you can use the [cloud based version](/integrations/solaredge/) instead.
+SolarEdge has disabled the local polling functionality in there latesed updates.
+The last known software version is 4.5.41 If your inveter does not support the local API, you can use the [cloud based version](/integrations/solaredge/) instead.
 </div>